Upgrade OpenRAG

 Upgrading the Python package also upgrades Docling by bumping the dependency in pyproject.toml.

-This is a two-part process because upgrading the OpenRAG Python package updates the Terminal User Interface (TUI) and Python code, but the container versions are controlled by environment variables in your OpenRAG .env file.
+This is a two-part process because upgrading the OpenRAG Python package updates the OpenRAG terminal and Python code, but the container versions are controlled by environment variables in your OpenRAG .env file.

 - If you modified the built-in flows or created custom flows in your OpenRAG Langflow instance, export your flows before starting this process.
-Although OpenRAG can preserve changes to the built-in flows, it doesn't preserve user-created flows.
-As a general best practice, exporting your flows is recommended to create backups of your customizations.
+Exporting your flows is recommended because it creates backups of your flow customizations.
 Afterwards, you can reimport your flows or reference the exported flow JSON as needed.

 -